jafingerhut/chess-clojure/README.md

     [org.clojure/clojure "1.6.0-master-SNAPSHOT"]

+To try the modified version of Clojure 1.6.0 with an implementation of the Murmur3 hash function, adapted from Scala 2.10.3, replace the `git checkout` line above with `git checkout try-murmurhash3`.

 Note that the 6x6 board is the default board size in the function chess-clojure.core/do-nqueens.
 You can quickly uncomment different lines in that function to try out different board sizes, but realize